Koios in the News

 To read the library's press release, click here.

 How to turn phone-aholics and others into library book readers and gung-ho patrons, if they aren't already?
 One answer is greater visibility for libraries on the Web and elsewhere.
-That's what Koios, Troy Gordner's company, is about.
+That's what Koios, Trey Gordner's company, is about.